• Facebook

 Building Local Capacity in Greece

 In every case, volunteers are catalysts for lasting change on genuine development projects.
 Because our inspired community partners have the vision and local support to direct volunteer projects, individuals, families, and groups are the “helping hands” for long-term success – whether teaching English, planting container gardens, providing health care, teaching in the classroom, painting a classroom, or counseling pregnant women.
-The goal always is supporting local capacity.
-This third post in a series features Greece Country Manager Sam Pinakoulaki, who reflects on her 15 years leading and observing volunteers in action as catalysts of change.
+The goal always is to support local capacity.
+This third post in a series features Greece Country Manager Sam Pinakoulaki, who reflects on her 17 years leading and observing volunteers in action as catalysts of change.

 What are the main projects for our community partners in Greece?

-In working toward the well-being of its people, the municipality of Malevizi, Crete seeks to provide quality education that will allow children to both be able to find a job in Greece as well as to continue their studies in the European Union.
+In working toward the well-being of its people, the municipality of Malevizi, Crete, seeks to provide a quality education that will allow children to both be able to find a job in Greece as well as to continue their studies in the European Union.
 Tourism is one of the most important industries in Greece, especially in Crete, and English is the dominant language of instruction in the European Union.
 Therefore, English education is essential for the educational efforts of the municipality of Malevizi and schools in the district.
 Similarly, the Women’s Association of Heraklion, Crete, works towards the well-being of abused women and children.
 Their work includes the provision of education and English classes.

 How have you observed Global Volunteers’ work with those partners improve community members’ lives in the long run?

-English has become the language of commerce, technology and opportunity worldwide, and the International expression of peace, friendship and respect.
-The economy of Crete used to rely on farming and stock breeding as their main productive activities until the late 70’s.
+English has become the language of commerce, technology and opportunity worldwide and the International expression of peace, friendship and respect.
+The economy of Crete used to rely on farming and stock breeding as their main productive activities until the late 70s.
 But tourism has since become prominent.
-The excellent climate of the island and the beautiful landscape along with the remarkable tourist resorts, attract as many as 3,000,000 visitors every year.
-Today, there is a still an emphasis on farming and stock breeding (exporting to both mainland Greece and across the globe) and in the services industry.
+The excellent climate of the island and the beautiful landscape, along with the remarkable tourist resorts, attract as many as 3,000,000 visitors every year.
+Today, there is still an emphasis on farming and stock breeding (exporting to both mainland Greece and across the globe) and in the services industry.
 Cretans who wish to work in one of the three sectors of the Cretan economy today require a good knowledge of the English language to avoid being among the unemployed on the island.

 In practice, certifying that a Greek national speaks English usually requires international certification.
 International English examinations such as the TOEFL and the Michigan English tests provide this certification, and the latter exam is especially popular in Greece.
 Global Volunteers Community Partner Malamo “Tenia” Vigla, an English teacher herself, explains the importance of Global Volunteer’s support in the achievement of certification by her students; “You see, the exam is broken down into four parts: listening, writing, grammar/vocabulary, and speaking.
-Examiners from the U.S. fly to Greece to test the children, so you can imagine for many Greek children, this is the first time they actually converse with a native English speaker.
+Examiners from the U.S. fly to Greece to test the children, so you can imagine for many Greek children, this is the first time they converse with a native English speaker.
 My students, however, have an added advantage.
-Working with Global Volunteers gives my students the chance to practice their conversational English skills by speaking with volunteer teachers about Greek culture, history, and philosophy.
+Working with Global Volunteers gives my students a chance to practice their conversational English skills by speaking with volunteer teachers about Greek culture, history, and philosophy.
 It’s a win-win situation.
 It’s not surprising all my students do well and with stunning results!”

 How does a steady stream of volunteers support these projects?